petabridge/akka-bootcamp/src/Unit-2/README.md

 In **[Unit 1](../Unit-1)**, we learned some of the fundamentals of Akka.NET and the actor model.

-In Unit 2 we will learn some of the more sophisticated concepts behind Akka.NET, such as pattern matching, basic Akka.NET configuration, scheduled messages, and more!
+In Unit 2 we will learn some of the more sophisticated concepts behind Akka.NET, such as pattern matching, basic Akka.NET configuration, scheduled messages, and much more!

 ## Concepts you'll learn